jameshume/jehtech/src/html/arm.md

         ```
     * CONTROL: Stacks and privilege.
     * PRIMASK (only Arm-v7), FAULTMASK (only Arm-v7), BASEPRI: Exception handling.
+      * PRIMASK is a 1 bit register that when set blocks all interrupts other than the NMI and hard fault.

 ## Architecture
 An *architecture* defines <q>how the program execution should behave and how the debuggers interact with the processor</q>.